sonos/api-web-sample-app/README.md

 The steps for open API spec generation are available in the [README in sample-app/Client/src/App/museClient](sample-app/Client/src/App/museClient/README.md)

 # Reference
-See [Sonos Developer Documentation](https://devdocs.sonos.com/reference/) for information on specific API commands.
+See [Sonos Developer Documentation](https://docs.sonos.com/reference/about-control-api) for information on specific API commands.

 ## Client Flow
 <img alt="Client flow diagram" src=https://github.com/sonos/api-web-sample-app/assets/67022827/b05d2aa5-a879-4b6a-8fd4-68265924ce18 width="60%"/>

 ## Server/ngrok/WebSocket Structure
+>Note: for the following, we will assume you are using ngrok as your tunneling service.

 The sample application has two main parts: the client and the server.
 The client handles all user-facing components, while the server listens for Sonos
 API events and sends those events to the client via a WebSocket connection.